NDoolan360/Soundcheck/README.md

 Options specified in the `.env` file that determine varying behaviour of builds.

 -   `REFRESH_RATE`: The frequency that the playback state is refreshed (in ms).
 [Default: `5000`]

+## Maintenance

+Soundcheck is a personal project developed out of a passion for music listening and software development.
+While I'm dedicated to ensuring that the app works to the best of my ability, please be aware that, as a personal project, ongoing maintenance and updates may be infrequent.

 ## License